ecoraegbu/findhousequick/README.md

 upload documents etc.
 should have the capacity for the user to view property listed by the same agent, view similar properties add functionality for rating properties and comments. nearest landmark.

+we would have to add property type, and number of flats to the property table. also, the number of occupied flats in the property.